ShaeXuX/airbnb-clone-project/README.md

 - A **User** can book multiple **Properties**, but each **Booking** belongs to one **Property**.
 - Each **Booking** is associated with a **Payment**.
 - **Users** can leave multiple **Reviews**, but each **Review** belongs to one **Property**.
+---
 This database structure ensures efficient management of user interactions, property listings, and bookings while maintaining data integrity.

+## Feature Breakdown
+This section outlines the core features of our Airbnb clone project and how they enhance the user experience.

+### 1. User Management
+- Enables users to sign up, log in, and manage their profiles.
+- Supports authentication and authorization to ensure secure access.
+- Allows hosts and guests to update personal details and preferences.

+### 2. Property Management
+- Hosts can list properties with descriptions, images, and pricing.
+- Provides a dashboard for managing availability, bookings, and property details.
+- Ensures properties are searchable and categorized based on location and amenities.

+### 3. Booking System
+- Guests can search for properties and book them for specific dates.
+- Prevents double bookings through an availability check mechanism.
+- Sends booking confirmations and reminders via email or notifications.

+### 4. Reviews and Ratings
+- Guests can leave reviews and rate properties after their stay.
+- Hosts can respond to reviews to maintain engagement and trust.
+- Helps future guests make informed decisions based on previous feedback.

+### 5. Secure Payments
+- Supports multiple payment methods, including credit cards and digital wallets.
+- Ensures transactions are encrypted and securely processed.
+- Provides refunds and cancellation policies to protect both guests and hosts.

+### 6. Search and Filtering
+- Enables users to search properties by location, price, and amenities.
+- Offers advanced filtering options for a personalized booking experience.
+- Displays featured properties and trending destinations.

+### 7. Messaging System
+- Allows direct communication between guests and hosts.
+- Supports real-time chat for inquiries about bookings and properties.
+- Stores conversation history for reference.

+### 8. Admin Dashboard
+- Provides administrators with tools to monitor listings, bookings, and payments.
+- Helps maintain platform integrity through moderation controls.
+- Generates reports on platform performance and user activity.

+---
+This breakdown ensures a seamless experience for both guests and hosts while maintaining security and efficiency.